louisicard/adimeo-data-suite/SEARCH_API.md

 <a name="view-document-list"></a>
 #### Search: View a document list
-Returns all data for a document list specified by their ID.
+Return all data for a document list specified by their ID.

 * **URL**